 In 1821, during the Greek war of independence, the Turks stored their ammunition in the Parthenon, which blew up and destroyed the northern side of the temple.

 Herakleidon Street is aligned with the Acropolis and from its balconies one can see the Parthenon.
 Today it is a quaint pedestrian street lined with old buildings and cafes.
+Here’s a page with everything you would want to know about visiting the Acropolis.

 As you exit the Acropolis site you follow a pedestrian cobblestone street on your right.
 This street will lead you to the temple of Thission, one of the most well preserved Greek temples.
 As you stroll down this street named Apostolou Pavlou (Apostle Paul), you eventually see Herakleidon Street on your left, easily recognized by the busy cafes.
 The museum is one hundred meters into the street.
 A little further down on Apostolou Pavlou you enter Monastiraki quarter, better known as Plaka.